 Whenever you buy anything you pay for it with money.
 But there’s an underlying reality.
-You pay not only with money, but more fundamentally with the hours of toil it you took to earn that money in the first place.
+You pay not only with money, but more fundamentally with the hours of toil it took you to earn that money in the first place.

 The role your labor plays in spending is easy to forget.
 Any purchase happens in the present, but the work that makes it possible happens at some other time—in the past or, if you’re going into debt, at some point in the future.
 On top of this, fast and convenient payment systems make it incredibly easy to part with your money.
 You simply click a mouse, swipe a card, or arrange for auto-pay.
 What’s laborious about that?